 Spall: Apart from being a rat?

 Metro: Oh yes, so Peter Pettigrew in the 'Harry Potter' films...

 Spall: And I was a rat in 'Chicken Run', so I think a rat's my thing.
 Make of it what you will!

 Be they rodents or otherwise, Spall tells the Scotsman that investing in his characters is his favorite part of acting.

 I'm fascinated by what makes humanity tick.
 The character is supreme and dictates what you do and what resources you have.
 The only thing you can use is your imagination, and if that person exists, the facts about them.
 And you can fuse your emotion with theirs somehow... by symbiosis, connection, assimilation, and synthesis, use your soul and experience and attach it to somebody else's.

-Spall is currently working on a new independent film titled The Obscure Life of the Grand Duke of Corsica, in which he’ll portray Alfred Rott, and you can check out a synopsis and poster for that project below.
-We’ll let you know as soon as we see a release date!
+Spall is currently working on a new independent film titled The Obscure Life of the Grand Duke of Corsica, in which he'll portray Alfred Rott.
+We'll let you know as soon as we see a release date!

 A cantankerous and brilliant architect, Alfred, embarks on a highly unusual commission in Malta for a man who calls himself 'The Grand Duke of Corsica.'
 An epidemic hits the island and all must flee, but Alfred remains to finish the job.

 If you didn't celebrate International Dog Day last week, everyone on your Facebook feed probably did, and the Downton Abbey gang got in on the act as well.
 You can follow Benji, who plays Grantham family dog Teo, on a little behind-the-scenes jaunt below.